Guidelines for evaluators

 We want you to evaluate the most recent/relevant version of the paper/project that you can access.
 If you see a more recent version than the one we shared with you, please let us know.

-We may give early-career researchers the right to veto the publication of very negative reviews or to embargo the release of these reviews for a defined period.
-We will inform you in advance if this will be the case for your evaluation.
+We may give early-career researchers the right to veto the publication of very negative evaluations or to embargo the release of these for a defined period.
+We will inform you in advance if this will be the case for the work you are evaluating.

 You can reserve some "sensitive" content in your report to be shared with only The Unjournal management or only the authors, but we hope to keep this limited.